Skip to main content

 Temporary Stop Notice (TSN)

 This is used where the council considers that there has been a breach of planning control and it is necessary, in order to safeguard the amenity of the area, that the activity that amounts to the breach should stop immediately.
 This notice differs from the normal Stop Notice powers because it does not have to wait for an Enforcement Notice to be issued.
-The effect of the TSN is immediate and must prohibit the activity that is in breach and can be served on any person carrying out the activity, and must be displayed on the site.
-The TSN is only in effect for 28 days, during which the time the council must decide whether it is appropriate to serve an Enforcement Notice.
+The effect of the TSN is immediate and must prohibit the activity that is in breach.
+It can be served on any person carrying out the activity, and must be displayed on the site.
+The TSN is only in effect for 56 days, during which the time the council must decide whether it is appropriate to serve an Enforcement Notice.
 TSNs have been used successfully to stop work on development sites when important pre-commencement planning conditions have not been complied with and there is a serious concern relating to issues such as highway safety, contaminated land or tree protection.

 Prosecution